dainank/grokking-algorithms/SUMMARIES.md

 # Summaries
 Key summaries of each chapter.

+A comprehensive summary of all algorithms can be found here: https://livebook.manning.com/book/grokking-algorithms/chapter-11/

 ## Chapter 1 - Introduction to Algorithms
 - Binary search is a lot faster than simple search.
 - O(log n) is faster than O(n), but it gets a lot faster once the list of items you’re searching through grows.